-The hearing may be conducted with all parties physically present in the same geographic location, or, at the Colleges' discretion, any or all parties, witnesses, and other participants may appear at the hearing virtually through remote video conferencing.
-Remote video conferencing will enable participants to simultaneously see and hear each other.
-The Colleges may delay or adjourn a hearing based on technological errors not within a party's control.
-The Colleges will make all evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
-Each party has the opportunity to be heard, to identify witnesses for the Adjudicator's consideration, and to respond to any questions of the Adjudicator.
+The Colleges will make all evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination questioning.
+Each party has the opportunity to be heard, to identify witnesses for the Adjudicator's consideration, and t respond to any questions of the Adjudicator.
 While the parties may not directly question each other or any witness, their Advisors may cross examine witnesses as described below.
-A typical hearing may include brief opening remarks by the Complainant and/or Respondent, with follow-up questions posed by the Adjudicator, information presented by the parties or witnesses deemed relevant by the Adjudicator, with follow-up questions of the parties or witnesses by the Adjudicator and the parties' Advisors for cross-examination, and brief concluding remarks by the Complainant and Respondent.
+A typical hearing may include brief opening remarks by the Complainant and/or Respondent, with followup questions posed by the Adjudicator, information presented by the parties or witnesses deemed relevant by the Adjudicator, with followup question for the parties or witnesses by the Adjudicator and the parties' Advisors for crossexamination, and brief concluding remarks by the Complainant and Respondent.
 All hearing proceedings will be, at a minimum, audiorecorded and made available for parties' review upon completion of the hearing.